BioImage-Archive/bia-integrator/bia-assign-image/README.md

 ## Description
 This sub-package assigns file reference(s) to BIA Image objects and creates image representations but *not* actual images associated with the representations.

-## Setup
+## Installation

-Install the project using poetry.
+1. Install the project using poetry.
+2. Configure your environment to run commands against the production API or a local instance of the API.
+   Either create a .env file from .env_template or set environment variables for the items in .env_template.
+    * In order to use the API for reading/persisting models ensure the following (or the local equivalents) are set:
+        - bia_api_basepath
+        - bia_api_username
+        - bia_api_password

 ## Usage
 This package has the following CLI commands: